 Gout is a form of arthritis caused by a buildup of uric acid crystals in the joints.
 Uric acid forms as a result of the breakdown of purines, which are substances present in the body's tissues and in many foods, including dried beans and peas, liver and anchovies.
 Uric acid is eliminated by the kidneys, but in some people, the kidneys cannot excrete enough uric acid, or the body makes too much.
 When this happens, uric acid crystals can accumulate in one or more joints.
 The symptoms -- pain, swelling, heat and stiffness -- can be cyclic, with attacks lasting from three to 10 days, followed by symptom-free periods that can last months or years.
 Even when you have no symptoms, damage is still occurring in the joints.

-Middle-aged and elderly people have a higher risk of gout, but before menopause, women are at a lower risk than men.
-After age 60, both sexes are at equal risk, and after age 80, women are at higher risk.
+Middle-aged and older people have a higher risk of gout, but before menopause, people assigned female at birth (AFAB) are at a lower risk than people assigned male at birth (AMAB).
+After age 60, all sexes are at equal risk, and after age 80, people AFAB are at higher risk than those who are AMAB.
 Other risk factors include obesity, heavy drinking, lead exposure, organ transplant and thyroid problems.
 A family history of gout increases your risk.
-It is often a result of a defective enzyme that hinders the body’s breakdown of purines.
+It is often a result of a defective enzyme that hinders the body's breakdown of purines.
 Finally, certain medications and supplements increase your risk.
 These include diuretics, levodopa, aspirin, cyclosporine and the vitamin niacin.

 Bursitis, Tendinitis and Gout